NoricaBacuieti/TheSpeckAttack/README.md

 15. TheSpeckAttack_FeatureVisualization.ipynb for creating Figures: 15, 16, 17, 18.
 16. For obtaining the results for Tables: 6, 7, you can directly refer to the code available here: https://github.com/agohr/deep_speck

+The reduced network can be seen here: TheSpeckAttack_The_reduced_network.ipynb

 ## Setup

 The experiments were run on an RTX 3090.